neutralinojs/neutralinojs.github.io/docs/api/storage.md

 > The `storage` module allows you to store or retrieve **JSON based data** on or from the system.

 ## storage.putData(object data, function success(), function error())
-It allows you to store JSON based data onto the system disk. <br/>
+Allows the ability to store JSON based data onto the system disk. <br/>
 ### Parameters
 #### *object data*
-a Javascript object, that will be stored as JSON on the disk. <br/>
+A javascript object, that will be stored as a JSON object on the disk. <br/>
 #### *function success()*
-a callback function, it is executed when the data is successfully stored on the disk.
+A callback function, that is executed when the data is successfully stored on the disk.
 #### *function error()* -
-a callback function, it is executed if any kind error occurs while storing the data.
+A callback function, that is executed if an error occurs while storing the data.
 <br/>

 ```javascript